bholeneha/Text_Classification/README.md

-# Text_Classification
+# Text Classification

 ## Problem to Solve
 Perform text classification on email data and categorize data into four categaries; crime, politics, entertainment and science.
 This problem falls under "Topic Modelling".

 ## Rationale for Topic
 Text classification has wide variety of applications in various domains.
-It can be used in cyber security for classification of doccuments on the basis of privacy and confideniality.
+It can be used in cyber security for classification of documents on the basis of privacy and confidentiality.
 It can be used for sentiment analysis for customer reviews in on line shopping etc.

 ## Team Members
 * Fatima Hussain- Model development and technology selection